 Heads up that suicide is referenced towards the end of our chat.
 This year has been one of unprecedented stress for everyone, and there is no doubt that those struggling with depression have this stress compounded.
 If this is you, ask for help.
-You can call NAMI (US), The National Alliance on Mental Illness, which has a 24-hour support helpline: 800-950-6264, or the 24-hour National Suicide Prevention Lifeline (US) number is 1-800-273-TALK (8255).
+The 988 Lifeline provides 24/7, free and confidential support.
+Dial 988 if you’re in crisis or having thoughts about suicide.

 Here’s a note from Anna before you watch our chat: